small-tech/jsdb/README.md

   - What we call a _database_ in JSDB is just a regular directory on your file system.
   - Inside that directory, you can have zero or more tables.
   - A table is a JSDF file.
   - A JSDF file is a sequence of JavaScript statements that creates a data object (either an object or an array).
-It is an append-only log that is compacted at load.
+It is an append-only transaction log that is compacted at load.
 JSDF files are valid JavaScript files and should run correctly under any JavaScript interpreter.
   - When you open a database, you get a Proxy instance back, not an instance of JSDB.
   - Similarly, when you reference a table or the data within it, you are referencing proxy objects, not the table instance or the data itself.